EdamameTech/DayLeaf3/README.md

 ## Development
 ### Releasing the app
-1. Make sure `const val waitDurationUnit` is `60000L` in `app/src/main/java/com/edamametech/android/coffeedriptimer/ui/CoffeeDripTimerScreen.kt`.
-This can be lowered to, e.g., `5000L` for quicker debugging.
 1. Remove unreferenced resources and debug logs.
 1. Update `android.defaultConfig.versionCode` and `...versionName` in `app/build.gradle.kts`.
 1. Test things on debug build, generate screenshots if necessary.